bsmith89/blog/content/Code/swc-python-lesson.md

 ---
 title: First Time Teaching Python to Novices
-date: 2015-08-11 4:00
+date: 2015-08-12 01:00
-tags: software-carpentry, teaching, programming, mistakes, python ...
+tags: software-carpentry, teaching, programming, mistakes, python
+modified: 2015-08-14 10:00
+...

 This July I co-instructed with [Jennifer Shelton][shelton] a Software Carpentry [workshop][workshop-page] at Stanford University, targeted to researchers with genomic or evolutionary datasets.
-Jennifer taught the shell (BASH) and version control with Git, while I taught the general programming language Python.
+Jennifer taught the shell (Bash) and version control with Git, while I taught the general programming language Python.
-I've been aware of the [organization][swc-site], which teaches software development and computational methods to scientists, since going to a workshop in 2012.
+I've been aware of the [organization][swc-site], which teaches software development and computational methods to scientists, since attending a workshop in 2012.
 Since then I've served as a helper at one workshop (troubleshooting individual learner's problems and helping catch them up with